SPoVi/My_Python/HackerRank/README.md

 ---
 ## ONE WEEK PREPARATION KIT
+- __Day 1__:
     - __Plus minus__:Given an array of integers, calculate the ratios of its elements that are positive, negative, and zero.
 Print the decimal value of each fraction on a new line with places after the decimal.

     - __Min and max sum__: Given five positive integers, find the minimum and maximum values that can be calculated by summing exactly four of the five integers.
         - __v2__: Codigo mejorado.
 Mas simple y corto.

     - __Time conversion__:Given a time in 12-hour AM/PM format, convert it to military (24-hour) time.

     - __Find median__: Mock test 1.
 Find the median of array of integers.

+- __Day 2__:

     - __Lonely integer__: Given an array of integers, where all elements but one occur twice, find the unique element.

     - __Diagonal difference__: Given a square matrix, calculate the absolute difference between the sums of its diagonals.

     - __Counting sort 1__: Given a list of integers, count and return the number of times each value appears as an array of integers.

 - __Day 3__:
     - __Zig zaga sequence__: Given an array of n distinct integers, transform the array into a zig zag sequence by permuting the array elements.